antonKalinin/noname-tesseract/README.md

 - [ ] Scrolling for full screen screenshots
 - [ ] Packaging and installation instructions
 - [ ] Entity name recognition with BERT via --suggest or -s flag

+## Deployment

+To create production release:

+1. Run `git checkout master && git pull`.
+1. Run `yarn version`.
+1. Run `git push --follow-tags`. [create-release.yaml](.github/workflows/create-release.yaml) will create a new GitHub release draft with information about new PRs in the description.
+1. Go to https://github.com/creditornot/liveops-events/releases and publish the newly created draft release.